jncc/topcat/README.md

 When deploying a new database instance, the **Versioning bundle** needs to be enabled.

-**Important** The Catalogue.Data.dll must be dpeloyed into Raven/Analyzers folder because RavenDB needs to be able to load the custom Lucene analyzer we use.
+**Important** The Catalogue.Data.dll must be deployed into Raven/Analyzers folder because RavenDB needs to be able to load the custom Lucene analyzer we use.